www.tlab.it

 open the dialog menu

-There are available three tables which can be exported in HTML or XLS format:
+There are available three tables which can be exported by this T-LAB tool:

 1 - "Cluster Membership" table (see below) deals with the hierarchical aggregation of words within each cluster;